Izkata/Patchwork-VC/README.md

 git commit -a -m'Second foo commit'
 ```

-Your git repo should now look something like this if you run `$ pw treelog`:
+Your git repo should now look something like this if you run `$ pw log --all`:

 ```
 * 9cdfb6d (HEAD, feature_foo) Second foo commit